mike99mac/minimy-mike99mac/hardware/README.md

 on the left.
 You can Bluetooth directly to the amp and bypass the computer.

 ![](parts-back-view.jpg)
-*Back view of boombox carcass and parts*
+*Back view of boombox carcase and parts*

 # Building a smart boombox
 To build the boombox, perform the following steps: